 Domènech began the project with exhaustive research, including a study of no fewer than 234 hospitals around the world.
 His first challenge was organizing the site.
 On one hand, recent medical studies strongly advocated the benefits of natural light and ventilation.
 On the other hand, the best modern hospitals featured a series of smaller buildings rather than a single massive structure.
 Domènech’s solution created underground service tunnels to connect different buildings, opening the grounds up to restorative landscaping.

 With gardens as the hospital’s physical and metaphorical core, Domènech shifted the site’s main axis from the urban grid by 45 degrees in order to maximize light and ventilation, as well as to set the grounds apart from the streets around it.
-Patient ‘pavilions’ and nursing areas occupied the center, surrounded by specialized facilities and areas for research.
+Patient pavilions and nursing areas occupied the center, surrounded by specialized facilities and areas for research.
 On the perimeter, generalized services could be accessed independently from the street as well as from the hospital grounds.
+The gardens feature medicinal plants, and were designed to provide visual interest and comfort all year.

 In keeping with the predilection of Modernisme for a “total environment” – architecture often included furniture, artwork, textiles, and even homewares as well as buildings – Domènech said “the structure, construction and decoration of all the rooms of the Hospital are considered so linked that they form a single concept.”
 He celebrated local materials and construction techniques, particularly the wide use of tile.
 He stressed the practical benefits of tile for hygienic purposes as well as the “rich range of expressions” it offered, so that each space could be unique.